MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/projectrenameoperator.md

 ---
 title: project-rename operator - Azure Data Explorer
-description: This article describes project-rename operator in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 02/13/2020
+description: Learn how to use the project-rename operator to rename columns in the result output. ms.reviewer: alexans ms.topic: reference ms.date: 01/12/2023
 ---
 # project-rename operator